Agilefreaks/Aquarium/README.markdown

 around :in_named_pointcuts => {...}
 around :within_named_pointcuts => {...}
 ```

 You can specifically exclude particular pointcuts, join points, types, objects, methods, or attributes.
 This is useful when you specify a list or regular expression of "items" to match and you want to exclude some of the items.

-Note that there is an open bug (#15202) that appears to affect advising types, unadvising the types, then advising objects of the same types.
+> **NOTE:** There is an open bug (#15202) that appears to affect advising types, unadvising the types, then advising objects of the same types.
 (This is not likely to happen a lot in real applications, but it shows up when running Aquarium's specs.)

 ```ruby
 around ..., :exclude_pointcut => pc, ...
 around ..., :exclude_pointcuts => [pc, ...]